rami3l/Ferret/README.md

   ./gradlew jar
   ```

+## Uninstallation

+No explicit uninstallation process is required.

+However, it might be useful to delete the cache folder at `~/config/ferret`.

 ## References

-Ferret v3 wouldn't be possible without the previous PAPPL projects of our classmates:
+`Ferret` v3 wouldn't be possible without the previous PAPPL projects of our classmates:

 - Frontend: <https://github.com/PAPPL-Ferret/NewFerret>
 - Backend: <https://github.com/JorgeStone/Ferret-Model>